sachinchoolur/lightGallery/site/content/docs/getting-started.md

 -   Fully responsive.
 -   Modular architecture with built in plugins.
--   Touch and support for mobile devices.
+-   Highly optimized for touch devices.
 -   Mouse drag supports for desktops.
 -   Double-click/Double-tap to see actual size of the image.
 -   Animated thumbnails.